 The Employer shall continue to provide a rider to the existing LTD Insurance program.
 All employees who are enrolled in the LTD insurance program shall automatically be covered by this rider.
 The rider shall provide a waiver of 100% of the health insurance (or HMO) premium while the enrolled employee is receiving LTD insurance benefits for a maximum of six months.
 The Employer shall pay the entire cost of such rider.
 To thereafter continue health insurance (or HMO) coverage during the LTD-compensable period, the employee shall be responsible for remitting his/her share of the premium (if applicable).
-If not prohibited by the IRS, an employee whose LTD rider has expired may transfer immediately to a state-employee spouse's health plan.
+If not prohibited by the IRS, an employee spouse's health plan.